Armenia - Country Commercial Guide

 Armenia imposes few restrictions on foreign control and rights to private ownership and establishment.
 There are no restrictions on the rights of foreign nationals to acquire, establish, or dispose of business interests in Armenia.
 Business registration procedures are generally straightforward.
 According to foreign companies, otherwise sound regulations, policies, and laws are sometimes undermined by problems such as the lack of independence, capacity, or professionalism in key institutions, most critically the judiciary.
 Armenia does not limit the conversion and transfer of money or the repatriation of capital and earnings.
 The banking system in Armenia is sound and well-regulated, but investors note that the financial sector is not highly developed.
 The U.S.-Armenia Bilateral Investment Treaty provides U.S. investors with a variety of protections.
 Although Armenian legislation offers protection for intellectual property rights, enforcement efforts and recourse through the courts are in need of improvement.

-Armenia experienced a dramatic change of government in 2018, when a democratically elected leader came to power on an anti-corruption platform after street protests toppled the old regime.
-Following the 2020 NK hostilities, in June 2021, the incumbent retained power in snap parliamentary election that met most international democracy standards.
-The government continues to push forth with economic and anti-corruption reforms that have improved the business climate.
+Following the 2020 hostilities over Nagorno-Karabakh (NK), the incumbent government retained power in June 2021 snap parliamentary elections that met international democracy standards.
+The government continues to push forward with economic and anti-corruption reforms that have improved the business climate.
 Overall, the competitive environment in Armenia is improving, but several businesses have reported that broader reforms across judicial, tax, customs, health, education, military, and law enforcement institutions will be necessary to shore up these gains.

 Despite improvements in some areas that raise Armenia’s attractiveness as an investment destination, investors claim that numerous issues remain and must be addressed to ensure a transparent, fair, and predictable business climate.
-A number of investors have raised concerns about the quality of dialogue between the private sector and government.
-Investors have also flagged issues regarding government officials’ ability to resolve problems they face in an expeditious manner.
+A number of private sector representatives have raised concerns about the quality of dialogue between the private sector and government.
+Investors have also flagged issues regarding government officials’ ability to resolve problems they face expeditiously.
 An investment dispute in the country’s mining sector has attracted significant international attention and remains outstanding after several years.